The stable Adams operations on Hermitian K-theory: Introduction

-where the left-hand side is the spectrum representing Hermitian $K$-theory and the right-hand side is the same after inversion of the class $n^*\in\GW^+(X)$, which equals $n$ when $n$ is odd, and the class of the hyperbolic $n$-dimensional symmetric form when $n$ is even.
+Here the left-hand side is the spectrum representing Hermitian $K$-theory and the right-hand side is the same after inversion of the class $n^*\in\GW^+(X)$, which equals $n$ when $n$ is odd, and the class of the hyperbolic $n$-dimensional symmetric form when $n$ is even.
 These operations extend the Adams operations on $K$-theory, in the sense that there is a commutative diagram of motivic ring spectra

-in which the vertical morphisms are the forgetful maps and the bottom horizontal morphism is the Adams operation on $K$-theory defined by Riou (\cite[Definition 5.3.2]{Riou10}).
+in which the vertical morphisms are the forgetful maps and the bottom horizontal morphism is the Adams operation on $K$-theory defined by Riou \cite[Definition 5.3.2]{Riou10}.

-When $n$ is even, inverting $n^*$ in $\GW^+(X)$ seems to be a fairly destructive procedure, so in practice the stable even Adams operations are unlikely to be very valuable improvements of their $K$-theoretic counterpart.
+When $n$ is even, inverting $n^*$ in $\GW^+(X)$ seems to be a fairly destructive procedure, so in practice the stable even Adams operations are unlikely to be very valuable improvements of their $K$-theoretic counterparts.
 By contrast, we expect that the odd operations will be useful in many situations.
 For instance, Bachmann and Hopkins recently used them in \cite{Bachmann20a} to compute the $\eta$-inverted homotopy sheaves of the algebraic symplectic and special linear cobordism spaces.
-Their construction of Adams operations is quite different in spirit to the one presented here but satisfy (almost) the same properties (\cite[Remark 3.2]{Bachmann20a}).
+Their construction of Adams operations is quite different in spirit to the one presented here but satisfy (almost) the same properties (see \cite[Remark 3.2]{Bachmann20a}).

-We offer an application in the last section of this paper under the form of the computation of the ternary laws associated to Hermitian $K$-theory.
+In the last section of this paper, we offer an application under the form of the computation of the ternary laws associated to Hermitian $K$-theory.
 These laws are the analogue, in the context of Sp-oriented ring spectra, of the formal group laws associated to any oriented ring spectrum.
 In short, they express the characteristic classes of a threefold product of symplectic bundles of rank $2$, and are expected to play an important role in the classification of Sp-oriented cohomology theories.
-We refer the interested reader to \cite{Deglise20} for more information on these laws.
+We refer the interested reader to \cite{Deglise20} for more information on these laws.\\